Let’s get this out of the way. There is no rule of

-Remember, you first ask for a customer survey may be your last.
+Remember, you first ask for a customer survey that may be your last.
 Make your first ask the best it can be by following the tips provided below.

 This starts with the questions.
 As Elyssia Clark at The Research Toolkit explains:

 “Write down all the questions you think you want to ask.
 For questions where people have to select an answer, note down all the possibilities.”Elyssia Clark, The Research Toolkit